 Olympus E-M5 II versus Panasonic GX8

 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in February 2015 and July 2015.
 Both the E-M5 II and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-M5 II and the Panasonic GX8 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M5 II – represents the basis or 100 percent across all the size and weight measures).